promcon/website/content/2021-losangeles/submit.md

 ## Submit a talk

-The PromCon Call for Papers (CfP) is open for talk submissions until 23:59 UTC on Sunday, July 25, 2021, and we encourage you to submit a talk!
+The PromCon Call for Papers (CfP) is open for talk submissions until 11:59pm PDT on Sunday, July 25, 2021, and we encourage you to submit a talk!

 For any questions regarding the CFP process, please email